PythonLinks/Mecrisp-Ice/docs/source/usage.rst

 To use Mecrisp Ice, You have to do three things.

-1) Download Mecrisp Ice from `download Page on SourceForge <https://sourceforge.net/projects/mecrisp/files/>`_ and untar it.
+1) `Download Mecrisp Ice <https://sourceforge.net/projects/mecrisp/files/>`_ and untar it.
 I recommend the ``d`` version.  the newer versions lack a license file.
 2) Download and install the open source Yosys OSS CAD suite `development tools <https://yosyshq.readthedocs.io/en/latest/install.html>`_
 3) Download and install `Free Pascal <https://www.freepascal.org/download.html>`_
-4) Download `install gforth <https://www.gnu.org/software/gforth/>`_ I am running mecrisp ice 2.6e, with gForth 0.7.3.
-The mecrisp 2.6e release does not work with gForth 0.79.
+4) Download and `install gforth <https://www.gnu.org/software/gforth/>`_ I am running mecrisp ice 2.6e, with gForth 0.7.3.
+The mecrisp 2.6e release does not work with the more recent gForth 0.79.

 Now change into the root directory and compile the Miecrisp Ice Forth Emulator.